Spring 2020 Part-Time Basic Academy: January – September

 When you graduate from the Central Missouri Police Academy you can be confident that you have received some of the best entry level Law Enforcement training available.
 Our Instructors are current and former Federal Agents, Prosecuting Attorneys, Police Detectives, Sergeants and Officers and bring tens of thousands of hours of experience with them.
 All are POST Certified in their specialties and our curriculum exceeds the requirements of the Missouri POST Commission.
 We keep our standards high to ensure that our graduates present themselves well to recruiters and perform well on the job.
 Our facilities provide realistic training environments and our academy is part of the University of Central Missouri with all of its campus facilities available to students.

 Graduation from our police academy provides you with 18 hours of “free choice elective” college credit (six normal classes worth – taken over two semesters) toward any undergraduate degree with UCM.
 You can earn these in just approximately 21 weeks with our expanded curriculum!
 Our expanded curriculum provides you with some intermediate level training that some officers never have time to receive in their law enforcement career.

-Our new Part-Time Basic Academy begins in January 2020 and will be held at the State Fair Community College!
-Courses will be held Tuesday and Thursday evenings, Saturdays, and Sundays from January – September 2020.
+Our next Part-Time Basic Academy begins in January 2021 and will be held at the State Fair Community College!
+Courses will be held Tuesday and Thursday evenings, Saturdays, and Sundays from January – September 2021.
 The course provides the same 18 hours of “free choice elective” college credit at UCM and is a great way to complete an academy while still working or going to school during the day!